 An alternative to a walk-in bath, the side panel drops down to become a load-bearing seat, enabling access to the tub for both ambulant and wheelchair users who could transfer across, perhaps with some assistance.
 Once the user is in the bath the side panel closes and the bath can be filled.

 An optional feature which appeals to an increasing number of users is hydrotherapy massage.
 Several suppliers now offer this in some or all of their walk-in baths.
 The massaging action of millions of bubbles can help improve circulation, ease aching muscles and provide some relief from the pain of arthritis or rheumatism.

 A warm air body dryer may be helpful for people with mobility and dexterity problems, for whom towel drying can be difficult.
 Painful skin conditions such as eczema and dermatitis could also be eased.
 The dryer draws in warm air while the bath or shower is running, then expels it when required to dry the body in minutes.

 Bear in mind that you will need to wait in the bath while it fills and empties, so check that both operations can be accomplished as quickly as possible!

-For those seeking a walk-in bath, there are many different types that not only accommodate the users’ needs but also match your budget.
+For those seeking an assisted bath, there are many different types that not only accommodate the users’ needs but also match your budget.
 Contact us to discuss your needs and become a step closer to a bathroom that operates at its fullest capacity.
-Contact us here.